JacekAcc/spring-music/README.md

 **Hard fence hook over prompt guidance.** The PreToolUse hook exits 1 if any edit writes banned field names (`lastPlayedBy`, `playCount`, `recommendedFor`, `_class`) into `catalog-service/`.
 A model that reasons past a prompt-level instruction produces a leaking API contract; a hook that exits 1 does not.
 See `docs/adr/002-fence-strategy.md`.

 **Extraction order: Catalog → User Preference → Recommendation Engine.** The catalog seam is the cleanest (coupling score 1, no data-model tangle).
 The recommendation engine is last because its circular `@Lazy` dependency cannot be resolved until the facade is broken apart and both ends have test coverage.

+**Vue 3 over React / Angular for the frontend.** Less boilerplate than React for a CRUD app this size; more approachable migration path from AngularJS than Angular 17+.

+**Tailwind CSS over Bootstrap.** Utility-first styling avoids the jQuery dependency and the outdated Bootstrap 3 look; no custom CSS file needed.

+**Decoupled frontend build (dist/ not wired into Gradle yet).** Avoids requiring a local Java install during frontend development.
+When Java is available, `vite.config.js` `build.outDir` can point at `src/main/resources/static/` and a Gradle exec task can drive the npm build.

 ## How to Run It